-The two main goals of my blog are to inspire people and initiate communication.
-By constantly sharing my work online, I seek to openly advocate a pedagogical approach which I consider to be constructive, including all successes and failures that come with it.
-Besides the articles, you can also find useful links and downloadable materials.
-The primary audience of this blog is Hungarian, but occasionally there will be posts in English too.
+The two main goals of my blog are to inspire and spark conversation.
+By regularly sharing my professional life online, I seek to openly advocate a pedagogical approach which I consider to be constructive, including all successes and failures that come with it.
+You can also find useful links besides the articles.
+The primary audience of this blog is Hungarian people, but occasionally there will be posts in English too.

 My name is Zsombor Váczi.
 I am an English teacher and a teacher of Hungarian as a foreign language.
 I have been teaching English passionately to people of all ages since 2009.
 My career began with years of private teaching, which has remained an important part of my life up to this day.
 In 2011, I founded a conversation club called TAKE FIVE – English Language Club.
 In the September of 2016, I started to work at Tüskevár Elementary and High School, and in 2017, I became homeroom teacher of the seventh grade.
 It was the first time in the same year for me to teach my mother tongue at a language school.

 Besides teaching, I’m also interested in film-making.
-During my BA years, my minor was Film Theory and Film History, and I spent half a year at Budapest Film Academy, where I studied directing and writing.
-In my free time I learn to play the guitar with a Cort acoustic, but what I like even better is: having conversations with people.
+During my BA years, my minor was film theory and film history, and I spent half a year at Budapest Film Academy, where I studied directing and writing.
+In my free time I learn to play the guitar on a Cort acoustic, but what I like even better is: having conversations with people.
 So if you are visiting Budapest, and you’d like to discuss anything you found on this blog, don’t hesitate to contact me.